snjugunanjenga/lovtiti-agro-Hedera-ecommerce/docs/NFT_MARKETPLACE_SUMMARY.md

 ## 🎯 **CONCLUSION**

-This comprehensive Web3 marketplace plan transforms Lovitti Agro Mart from a traditional agricultural platform into a **revolutionary NFT-powered marketplace** that:
+This comprehensive Web3 marketplace plan transforms Lovtiti Agro Mart from a traditional agricultural platform into a **revolutionary NFT-powered marketplace** that:

 ✅ **Empowers Farmers**: True ownership with perpetual royalties
 ✅ **Ensures Transparency**: Complete supply chain traceability